|Nutritional Guidelines (per serving)|

 Prepare the Batter

-- Beat the eggs and sugar with an electric mixer for about five minutes, or until thick and fluffy.
+Beat the eggs and sugar with an electric mixer for about 5 minutes, or until thick and fluffy.

-- Stir a spoonful or two of the batter into the melted butter, then gradually fold the butter mixture into the batter.
-Again, avoid over mixing as you want the batter to be light.
+Then gradually fold the butter mixture into the batter.
+Avoid over mixing as you want the batter to be light.

 Bake the Madeleines

-- Prepare your Madeleine pans by brushing each mold generously with melted butter and dusting with flour.
-(Be sure to get butter into each crevice or the cakes will stick.)
+Prepare your madeleine pans by brushing each mold generously with melted butter and dusting with flour.
 Tap out the excess flour and set the pans in the refrigerator to chill for 5 to 10 minutes, or until the butter has firmed up.
-(Note: There is no need to grease and flour a silicone or mold.)

-- Spoon a dollop of batter – roughly a generous tablespoon for a 3" cake – into each mold; do not spread the batter.
+Spoon a dollop of batter – roughly a generous tablespoon for a 3-inch cake – into each mold; do not spread the batter.

 Madeleines store for only a day or two at room temperature when well covered.
 They can also be frozen in an airtight container or freezer bag.